As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 One is super famous, and the other isn’t but maybe should be!

-Diamond Lake features the mighty Mount Thielsen and while there isn’t much to do about there, the views are worth a quick drive-by on the way to Crater Lake.
+Diamond Lake features the mighty Mount Thielsen, and while there isn’t much to do there, the views are worth a quick drive-by on the way to Crater Lake.

-It’s pretty damn impressive!
-I must say, I think it looked far more magical in winter when I was here last but it’s pretty damn incredible any time of the year.
+Crater Lake is one of the world’s deepest and purest lakes and it’s pretty damn impressive!
+I must say, I think it looked far more magical in winter when I was here last, but it’s pretty damn incredible any time of the year.